 No drugs have been approved by the FDA as first-line treatment for NMIBC and only three drugs have been approved for NMIBC, all used as adjuvant treatment: Thiotepa, which was approved in 1959; bacille Calmette-Guerin, or BCG, which was approved in 1989; and Valstar, which was approved in 1998.
 MMC is the drug used most often for intravesical chemotherapy.
 It is used off-label as an adjuvant treatment in the post-operative setting for low-grade tumors with high risk of recurrence.
 Other drugs that can be used include docetaxe and gemcitabine.
 BCG, an immunotherapy-based drug, is used as an adjuvant treatment for patients with high-grade NMIBC.
 Upon recurrence, which occurs in approximately 35% of patients, the patients undergo another round of BCG therapy with a response rate of 30% to 50%.
 Radical cystectomy, or surgical removal of the bladder, is also a common treatment option for patients who fail multiple intravesical BCG therapies.
-However, treatment with BCG is associated with severe side effects, as evidenced by a Black Box warning on the label.
+However, treatment with BCG is associated with severe side effects, as evidenced by a Black Box warning on the label, which is a warning placed on a prescription drug's label by the FDA and is designed to call attention to serious or life-threatening risks.